Rahil71/Cybersecurity-Scanning-Pipeline/readme.md

 # Cybersecurity Scanning Pipeline

 ## Overview
-This project is a **dynamic cybersecurity scanning pipeline** built with **Python and LangChain**, integrating multiple security tools to analyze a target domain based on user input.
+This project is a **dynamic cybersecurity scanning pipeline** built with **Python, LangChain and LangGraph**, integrating multiple security tools to analyze a target domain based on user input.
 The execution flow is determined **dynamically by an LLM**, ensuring that only the required tools run as per the user's request.

 ## Features
 - **Automatic Execution Flow:** The LLM determines the necessary tools based on the user's request.